FoxnTrain/FoxTrack-Bridge/README.md

 ## Troubleshooting

 **Printer shows "Connecting…" and never connects**
-- Confirm the printer is in LAN Only Mode
+- Confirm the printer is in LAN Only Mode or has downgraded firmware
 - Check the IP address is correct (find it on the printer screen or your router)
 - Make sure the LAN access code matches what's shown in the Bambu app
 - Verify the serial number is correct — it's case-sensitive